 Revisions recommended by the Parent Advisory Committee will be made and a copy will be sent to each committee member.
-Another parent advisory committee meeting will take place second semester and at the end of the school year.
-At this time, further revisions will be made to the Parent Involvement Plan for the next school year as needed.
-Parent survey will be utilized and survey will be sent in language the parents can understand.
+Additional parent advisory committee meetings are held as needed to allow for further revisions and/or updates to the Parent Involvement Plan.
+Parent surveys will be utilized and surveys will be sent in language the parents can understand.